najeeb-ur-rehman/Olympic-Athletes/README.md

 ## How to run and test the app:

-1-  Clone the project any of the below command:
+1-  Clone the project with any of the below command:

 For Http
   ```sh